ckattner/dbee/README.md

 #### Code-First Data Modeling

-Code-first data modeling involves creating sub-classes of Dbee::Base that describes the tables, columns, and associations.
+Code-first data modeling involves creating sub-classes of Dbee::Base that describes the tables and associations.
 We could model the above example as:

 ````ruby
 module ReadmeDataModels